-- A certificate of naturalization that was issued not earlier than two years before the date of an election at which it is presented - A driver license receipt issued by Wisconsin DOT (valid for 45 days) - An identification card receipt issued by Wisconsin DOT (valid for 45 days) - A temporary identification card receipt issued by Wisconsin DOT through the Identification Petition Process (IDPP) (valid for 180 days). - A photo identification card issued by a Wisconsin accredited university or college that contains the following: - Date of Issuance - o Signature of Student - Expiration date no later than two years after date of issuance (can still be used if expired). - If the university or college ID is expired, the ID must be accompanied by a separate document that proves enrollment. - A veteran's photo identification card issued by the Department of Veterans Affairs
+- A certificate of naturalization that was issued not earlier than two years before the date of an election at which it is presented - A driver license receipt issued by Wisconsin DOT (valid for 45 days) - An identification card receipt issued by Wisconsin DOT (valid for 45 days) - A temporary identification card receipt issued by Wisconsin DOT through the Identification Petition Process (IDPP) (valid for 60 days). - A photo identification card issued by a Wisconsin accredited university or college that contains the following: - Date of Issuance - Signature of Student - Expiration date no later than two years after date of issuance (can still be used if expired). - The university or college ID must be accompanied by a separate document that proves enrollment. - A veteran's photo identification card issued by the Department of Veterans Affairs